 Sitting in a peaceful position at the very heart of Anglesey, Felin Menaw sits in the shadows of the windmill ruins and is surrounded by glorious lush Welsh countryside.
 Providing a lovely mix of modern style with period character, the cottage sleeps four guests in two bedrooms and is an excellent choice for those who want to escape away and enjoy this beautiful part of Wales.
 There are miles of footpaths and cycling trails, as well as stables for horse riding.
 A firm favourite with couples, families and friends, the cottage is close to the many attractions on Anglesey including Holyhead, the glorious beaches of Newborough and Porth Dafarch, South Stack Cliffs and Lighthouse, Llynnon Mill and Beaumaris Castle.

-"Ty Cuddfan" is a 3 bed holiday Cottage sleeping up to 6 guests in Beaumaris.
-The village of Llangoed is situated in an Area of Outstanding Natural Beauty in the east corner of the Isle of Anglesey.
-The village has a shop and Post Office and is about three miles from the attractive town of Beaumaris, which boasts a 13th...
+"Cwt Blawd" is a 1 bed holiday Cottage sleeping up to 2 guests in Beaumaris.
+The village of Llangoed is situated in an Area of Outstanding Natural Beauty in the beautiful east corner of the Isle of Anglesey, offering a shop and Post Office.
+Nearby is the fascinating and attractive town of Beaumaris, boasting a 13th...

 "Glan Aber" is a 1 bed holiday Cottage sleeping up to 2 guests in Llaneilian.
 A scattered, rural village situated close to the cliffs of Point Lynas and the little bay of Porth Eilian, on the beautiful north coast of Anglesey.
 Llaneilian stands amidst lovely countryside, which is perfect for scenic walks and cycle rides,...